 Pelvic Floor Muscle Exercises

-Pelvic floor exercises will strengthen the pelvic floor muscles, the muscles that control your bladder.
-To do them, simply squeeze the muscles you use to stop urinating.
+Pelvic floor exercises will strengthen the pelvic floor muscles, the muscles that control the release of urine and feces.
+Kegels are some of the most common exercises used for both men and women to increase control over the pelvic floor.
+To complete Kegel exercises, simply squeeze the muscles you use to stop urinating.

-There are two different exercises you can practice: slow contractions and quick contractions.
+There are two different types of Kegel exercises you can practice: slow contractions and quick contractions.

 Slow contractions will increase your pelvic floor muscles’ stamina, which will allow you to hold your bladder for longer periods.
 Here’s how to do them:

 - Slowly tighten the pelvic floor muscles and squeeze them for as long as possible.
 Try to avoid squeezing your thighs and/or abdominal muscles, and don’t hold your breath.